eszhlznkv/SocialMPLoad/README.md

 # Additions
 Tried to run artillery via GithubActions - https://github.com/artilleryio/artillery/issues/1394 this bug has been stolen lots of debug time :)
 In the end of the day I finished with running scenarious in GithubActions - available here https://github.com/eszhlznkv/SocialMPLoad/actions
-Reports will be ready in reports folder
+Reports will be ready in runs artifacts